 (Economic Policy Institute)

 The wage disparity in the US remains a significant issue.
-Even though the average salary for men and women alike inched upwards from 2000, men’s wages rose faster, resulting in the gender wage difference for young college graduates growing from 10.7% to 12.9% in 2019.
-College job placement statistics related to wage disparity also show that young black college graduates earn, on average, 12.2% less than white college graduates.
+Even though the average salary for men and women alike inched upwards from 2000, men’s wages rose faster, resulting in the gender wage difference for young college graduates growing from 10.7% to 12.9%.
+Moreover, college job placement statistics related to wage disparity also show that young black college graduates earn, on average, 12.2% less than white college graduates.

-5. Only 27% of jobs in the US economy currently require a college degree.
+5. Only 35% of jobs in the US economy require at least a college degree.

 This stat can be slightly discouraging for those trying to decide whether going to college is worth it.
-In the year 2022, 50.6 million job opportunities are expected to be available, while only 27.1 % will need college degrees.
-That’s an estimated increase of only 2.1 % points since 1996.
+In 2022, 50.6 million job opportunities are expected to be available, while only 27.1% will need college degrees.
+That’s an estimated increase of only 2.1% points since 1996.
 For the period between 2019 and 2022, 3,898,000 new college graduates will enter the workforce in the United States, many of whom will, sadly, be underemployed.

 6. Quinnipiac University has a job placement rate of 96.1%.